bfleming-ciena/autotagowner/README.md

 # Automatically Tag Virtual Machines in Azure
+## Intended to run as in the web app service.

 Python/Flask Web Application that can subscribe to Event Grid and auto-tag the VM or Storage Account with the creator of the object.
 That is set in it_Owner (per our policy).